 Auto insurance is one of the necessities in life, and unfortunately it can be quite costly.
-Of course, you could try to skimp by going without insurance, but you risk losing everything.
+Of course, you could try to skimp by going without insurance, but you risk losing everything, there are several types of insurance that everyone must have.
 So, since it is your legal obligation to have adequate coverage, you can at least try to minimize the impact on your wallet by shopping around.

 Being Complacent Can Cost You